INSaFLU/insaflu_docs/docs/metagenomics_virus_detection.rst

 - **start prop (%)**:   number of mapped mapped reads divided by the number of input reads (after QC)
 - **mapped_prop (%)**: number of mapped reads divided by the number of reads used for mapping (i.e., reads retained after the "Virus enrichment" and/or "host depletion steps)
 - **Gaps**: number of regions below the minimum coverage threshold (see note below)
 - **Windows Covered**: proportion of windows with mapped reads.
-Reference sequences are split into equal-sized windows (x).
-Window size, and number (x), is a function of sequence length, from a minimum of 3 up to a maximum of 10.
+Reference sequences are split into windows (x), with window size and number (x) being a function of sequence length, from a minimum of 3 up to a maximum of 10.
+Window number (x) is calculated as the equal division of sequence length by 2000 (without remainder), i.e., sequences <8KB and >20KB result in 3 and 10 windows, respectively.
 - **class. success**:  indication of whether the TAXID was selected for mapping after reads and/or contigs classification
 - **mapping success**: indication of whether reads/and contigs successfully mapped against the TAXID representative references sequence
 - **Warning**: